lgvo/di-decorators/README.md

 ```

 You can inject any class, by default a new instance will be created.
-In the last example the call to "instance(MyClass)" will be the same of "new MyClass(new ClassToBeInjected)".
+In the last example the call to "instance(MyClass)" will be the same as "new MyClass(new ClassToBeInjected())".

 ### Singleton